ouspg/CryptoCourse/Week7Exercises/README.md

 **2.2** How many possibilities there are for your common shared secret with the given Alice's share?
 Does this number depend on your choice of your secret exponent?
 Why or why not?

 **2.3** Find out what are the different factors of p-1.
 (Yes, I know factoring is hard, but here you can go with some trial and error.
-So, divide the value p-1 with some prime(s) until the division is no longer even and work your way towards 1)
+So, divide the value p-1 with some small primes until the division is no longer even and work your way towards 1).

+**2.4.** What is the bit length of p and what level of security (approximately) could you expect from a prime of that size?

 > Answer the questions above and provide any code that you have used to solve the problems.
 Reference outside sources.